pustotnik/zenmake/docs/buildconf-select.rst

         Selected current CPU architecture.
 Actual it's a result of the python function platform.machine() See https://docs.python.org/library/platform.html.
         Some possible values are: arm, i386, i686, x86_64, AMD64.
         Real value depends also on platform.
-For example on Windows you can get AMD64 while on Linux you gets x86_64 on the same host.
+For an example on Windows you can get AMD64 while on Linux you gets x86_64 on the same host.

         Current value can be obtained also with the command ``zenmake sysinfo``.